 Here are a few simple steps for hassle-free brushing:

 - First of all, make sure your dog is in the right frame of mind.
 By this I mean when your dog is calm and relaxed.
 The best time is usually after a long walk or period of exercise when your dog is going to be satisfied and resting.
 Set a routine where exercise is followed by teeth cleaning and then a treat or reward.
 Your dog is likely to be less anxious if brushing becomes part of its normal routine.
 If, however, your dog resists your attempts to brush its teeth, end the session and go back to it another time.
+You could also try OraFresh, a gentle and palatable oral hygiene paste, which can be added to food if applying directly to the mouth is not possible.

 - Next, introduce the toothpaste by putting some onto the end of your finger and allowing your dog to lick it.
 Most dog toothpastes are specially flavoured for the canine palate so your dog should have no problems enjoying it.
 VioVet sells a range of toothpastes for dogs and cats, including ones containing active, plaque-fighting enzymes that help to maintain the healthy bacterial balance of the mouth.
 If your dog seems happy, try sliding your finger just inside the mouth or along the gum line to get your dog used to the feel of something against its teeth.
 Apply different pressures to the gums to gauge your dog's reaction.